 We retrospectively reviewed comprehensive ED operational data from 10/6/2018 through 12/31/2019.
 The dataset includes detailed patient demographics, chief complaints, vital signs, emergency severity index (ESI), length of stay (LOS), and resource utilization metrics.
 This period was chosen to provide a robust data set while excluding the influence of the coronavirus pandemic.
 We further restricted our sample to patient encounters serviced by full-time physicians and chief complaint areas seen in over 1,000 encounters over the study period (i.e., excluding rare complaints).
-Chief complaint categories were created by organizing a patient's "reason for visit" free-text data into broader groupings previously used in the literature [cite].
+Chief complaint categories were created by organizing a patient's "reason for visit" free-text data into broader groupings previously used in the literature3.
 The final sample included 43,299 patient encounters and contained no missing data for covariates used in the analysis.

 Details on Data

 A critical aspect of our data is the random patient-to-physician assignment.
 In most EDs, physicians have some discretion in selecting the patients they see from the pool of those waiting for treatment.
-In contrast, patients arriving at the Mayo Clinic ED are assigned to physicians via a randomized rotational patient assignment algorithm, which practically removes potential selection bias concerns from our analyses12.
-In essence, barring arrival time and shift-level variation, the physician-to-patient matching can be deemed random.
+In contrast, patients arriving at the Mayo Clinic ED are assigned to physicians via a randomized rotational patient assignment algorithm, which practically removes potential selection bias concerns from our analyses13.
+A computer algorithm electronically assigns patients to physicians 60 seconds after registration, and assignments are made solely on arrival time, without consideration of patient demographics, chief complaint, ESI, physician-patient load, or acuity of patients recently assigned to the physician.
+In essence, physician-to-patient matching can be deemed random by controlling for patient arrival time and physician shift-level variation.
 The balance test in Appendix Table 1A confirms that the complaints and severity of patients served are balanced across physicians.

 Measurements

 We define "batching" in line with standard emergency medicine practices.
 Batching occurs when a physician simultaneously orders a comprehensive set of diagnostic tests, typically covering a broad range of potential diagnoses.
-This contrasts with sequential ordering, where tests are ordered sequentially based on the information obtained from each test as needed.
+This contrasts with sequential ordering, where tests are ordered sequentially based on the information obtained from subsequent tests as needed.

-We operationalize batching as occurring when multiple diagnostic imaging tests are ordered within a 5-minute window.
+We operationalize batching as occurring when multiple diagnostic imaging tests are ordered within a 5-minute window, and these are the first tests ordered for a patient.
 Sensitivity analyses around this cutoff point (Appendix Table 2A) show that our results are robust to this definition.
 Each imaging test (e.g., X-ray, CT scan, Ultrasound) is considered a separate, distinct test for our study.
-Therefore, a batch in our study consists of two or more distinct imaging tests.
+Therefore, a batch in our study consists of two or more different imaging tests ordered at the start of a patient encounter by the attending physician.

 Statistical Analysis

 To assess the impact of batching on various outcomes of interest, we developed a measure to quantify each physician's tendency to batch.
-This "batch tendency" score allows us to explore the associations between batching behavior and critical outcomes such as patient length of stay, resource utilization, and 72-hour return to the ED.
+Since the decision to batch order is endogenous and correlated with both observed and unobserved, this "batch tendency" score allows us to explore the associations between batching behavior and critical outcomes such as patient length of stay, resource utilization, and 72-hour return to the ED.
 The batch tendency for each physician was calculated using a "leave-one-out" approach.
-Specifically, we estimate the following multivariable logistic regression for each patient encounter:
+Specifically, we estimate the following multivariable logistic regression using 10-fold cross-validation:

-logitPBatchedi,t=β0+β1Xym+β2Xdt+β3Xcomplaintseverity+β4Xphysician ID+εi,t
+logitPBatchedi,t=β0+β1Xym+β2Xdt+β3Xcomplaint×severity+β4Xhypotensive+β5Xtachycardic+β6Xtachypneic+β7Xfebrile+ β8Xphysician ID+εi,t